 FREQUENTLY ASKED QUESTIONS (FAQ)

-Is it difficult to drive with the travel trailer?
+Is it difficult to drive with a travel trailer?

 Our trailers are lightweight, aerodynamic, and easy to maneuver and you should have no trouble towing them.
 Homegrown Trailers utilize a single axle which make them exceptionally easy to backup and maneuver into a campsite.
 The trick is to go slow and make small incremental adjustments, backing too quickly can misalign the trailer and cause frustration.
 Never hesitate to pull forward, straighten the trailer out and try again.
 Occasionally, and due to its light weight, rolling the trailer manually may be effective, but should only happen on flat ground when you are confident in your ability to slow and stop the trailer using only your body weight.